camaraproject/Commonalities/documentation/Linting-rules.md

 With `extends: "spectral:oas"` ("oas" being shorthand for OpenAPI Specification) in the ruleset file to rules for OpenAPI v2 and v3.x, depending on the appropriate OpenAPI version being used (this is automatically detected through formats) are added to the final ruleset.

-The full list of the rules in this ruleset are described in [OpenAPI Rules](https://docs.stoplight.io/docs/spectral/4dec24461f3af-open-api-rules).
+All of the rules in this ruleset are described in [OpenAPI Rules](https://docs.stoplight.io/docs/spectral/4dec24461f3af-open-api-rules).

 `extends: [[spectral:oas, off]]`  - this avoids running any rules from the extended ruleset as they are disabled.
 Each rule then can be [enabled individually](https://docs.stoplight.io/docs/spectral/0a73453054745-recommended-or-all#enabling-rules).

+### Recommended rules
+Spectral's built-in OpenAPI ruleset is a two-tier system: with subset of rules marked as [recommended](https://docs.stoplight.io/docs/spectral/0a73453054745-recommended-or-all#recommended-or-all) to be used by default, and addtional rules marked with `recommended: false`.
+Recommended rules cover more basic requirements.

 ### Rule severity